Sala7-2003/Java_Tasks/Data Base tasks/readme.txt

-This folder mainly will contain all the db tasks , taking into consideration that I am some kind late because of certain circumstances !
+This folder mainly will contain all the db tasks !